FuelLabs/sway-rfcs/rfcs/0000-changes-lifecyle.md

 # Reference-level explanation

 [reference-level-explanation]: #reference-level-explanation

-This RFC intends to propose a scheme to track changes in the compiler.
-These changes will be categorized into two ways:

-1 - Non-breaking changes;
-2 - Breaking changes.

-Breaking changes will be any changes that, after updating the compiler version, causes:

-1 - Code without deprecated warning to be flagged as error;
-2 - ABI json properties to be removed or have their type changed;
-3 - SDK (rust, typescript and others) to break;
-4 - Receipt parsers to break;

-The following changes are **not** considered to be breaking changes:

-1 - Code flagged with deprecated warning to be flagged as error;
-2 - Code that required an experimental flag, but now are the default behavior to compile;
-3 - Contract ID to change;
-4 - new ABI json properties;

-## Minor Version Updates

-When a developer updates to a different minor version, it is expected no breaking changes, except for severe bugs.

-Minor changes will consider these to be breaking and non-breaking changes:

-### Breaking Changes

-1 - If any new warning, error or other diagnostic are emitted;
-2 - If any ABI json properties are removed or have their type changed;
-3 - If any code using SDK (rust, typescript and others) stop working;
-4 - If any receipt cannot be parsed anymore;
-5 - If any "contract id" changes;
-6 - Semantic changes

-### Non-breaking Changes

-1 - new ABI json properties;
-2 - Changing one warning by another, or one error by another;
-3 - Code that was **NOT** compiling, but now is.

-## Major Version Updates

-Major update is the opportunity to introduce breaking changes, but they cannot be introduced abruptly, and depending on the change, will need to be introduced into phases.

-Changes that only affect the compiler/language, can be introduced freely following sway pace.
-Changes that interact with others tools, will need to be introduced into phases and in coordination with others tools.

-These changes will need to be behind "feature flags", which will be described later.

-### Changes can be introduced directly

-1 - Warning, errors and diagnostics can be changed freely;
-2 - Changes that cause "contract ids" to change;

-### Changes that need to be gated

-1 - If any ABI json properties are removed or have their type changed;
-2 - If any code using SDK (rust, typescript and others) stop working;
-3 - If any receipt cannot be parsed anymore;
-4 - Semantic changes

-## Exceptions for bug fixes

-If a bug needs to introduce a breaking change will, by default, be introduced in the next major version.
-If the nature of the bug demands a urgent fix, and would not be appropriated to force users to "buy" all other changes, a minor change with breaking change can be generated.

-# Possible changes

 This section contains the suggested guide on how to introduce changes into different parts of the compiler and associated tools.